/

 Salesforce began as a Sales Force Automation (SFA) system and eventually became a comprehensive suite of business applications, some of which were gained through acquisitions.

-HubSpot began as a marketing and content management system.
-The company later added Sales, Service, and Operations functionality or ‘hubs’ as HubSpot calls them.
+HubSpot began as an inbound marketing and content management platform.
+The company later added Sales, Service, Operations, and Commerce functionality or ‘hubs’ as HubSpot calls them.

 Both companies have seen enterprise adoption in their respective flagship categories.